-A stroke charity which frequently receives donations from members of the LGBTIQ communities last financial year declared zero income.
+A stroke charity that frequently receives donations from members of the LGBTIQ communities declared zero income last financial year.
 The year before, Stroke Support & Awareness Australia declared an income of $1,000.

 Despite that, QNews possesses evidence of substantial fundraising activity by the charity during that time.

 Set up in 2015, Stroke Support & Awareness Australia claims to “advise on the signs of stroke” and “provide information on support services.”

 On its website, the charity describes itself as one of Australia’s leading stroke charities.

 “We deliver stroke services across Australia, campaign for better stroke care, invest in research and fundraise to expand our reach to as many stroke survivors as possible.”

 The only one of those claims QNews could substantiate was that the charity fundraises.

 The organisation last declared any expenditure on either support or awareness in 2016.
 On 30 November that year, the charity spent $1,074.70 on ‘awareness material’.
 Then on 2 December 2016, it spent $962.50 on an ‘awareness video’.
 The charity appears to utilise the ‘awareness material’ to promote its fundraising efforts.